dilook/qa-battle/README.md

 * To run specific tests from IDE, right click on the runners class (like LoginFeatureRunner) and press Run

 ### Generate test report
 Allure framework is used for reporting.
+For failed test screenshot is attached to report.
 * generate report with gradle:
 ```
 > gradle allureReport